shnewto/sheas.blog/posts/cobalt-and-now.md

 I could run with.
 But now what?
 I've been working on projects that can safely be called software for about 5 years and I've never cemented how to go from local files to a live website. 🙃.
 Where does all that happen?
-Do I need a hosting account?
+Do I need a "hosting" account?
 Which one?
 I've heard the words _Digital Ocean droplet_, that's probably something...
-Then I remembered a video I'd been recommended by a friend ages ago on [now & next](https://www.youtube.com/watch?v=__b6k2pR3Tg&t=5s), Node packages that I didn't really have an application at the time.
+Then I remembered a video I'd been recommended by a friend ages ago on [now & next](https://www.youtube.com/watch?v=__b6k2pR3Tg&t=5s), Node packages that I didn't really have an application for at the time.
 I thought I'd try it out.
 And damn, __now__ is a super power.

 Here were the steps I took to get my blog up and running during development: